BenjaminTutu/django-shoptech/README.md

 ### Customers
 - Browse and search products across multiple categories
-- View product details with average ratings and customer reviews
+- View product details with average star ratings and customer reviews
 - Add products to shopping cart and manage quantities
 - Add products to wishlist for later
 - Apply coupon/discount codes at checkout